zhujunsan/magisk_files/notes.md

-## Magisk (c94f9e1c) (20404)
+## Magisk (8ca5a048) (20405)
-- Fix system-as-root detection in recovery
+- Fix a small bug in module mounting algorithm
-- Switch to a hijack a binary that exists on Android 11 for second stage (fix Android 11 on Pixel 2)
+- Update SELinux rules for Android 11
+- Support modifying files in `/system_ext`

 ## Magisk Manager (765d5d97) (283)
 - Fix crashing in module screen on some devices